siegelna/synapse/README.md

 This entity has access restrictions.
 Please visit the web page for this entity (syn.onweb("syn51179513")).
 Look for the "Access" label and the lock icon underneath the file name.
 Click "Request Access", and then review and fulfill the file download requirement(s).
 ```

-Try requesting access the the specific dataset that produced the error.
+Try requesting access to the specific dataset that produced the error.
 ```
 https://www.synapse.org/#!Synapse:syn51179513
 ```
 ## To-do
-- [ ] Make outfile accessible to virual machine outside of Docker container
+- [ ] Make output files accessible to virual machine outside of Docker container